billyhansen6/DraftKingsPredictions/README.md

 I simply cleaned up the downloaded datasets and exported them into csv files that are organized in a way that makes pulling them into SQL an easy process.

-### Uploading into PostgeSQL database
+### Uploading into PostgreSQL database

-I used the following code to upload data into various tables in a postgreSQL database.
+I used the following code to upload data into various tables in a PostgreSQL database.

 https://github.com/billyhansen6/DraftKingsPredictions/blob/master/DraftKingsProject.sql